opennetworkinglab/onos/apps/p4-tutorial/exercise-1.md

 5. Congratulations, you completed the first exercise of the ONOS+P4 tutorial!

-    To kill ONOS, press `ctrl-c` in the ONOS log terminal window.
-To kill Mininet, press `ctrl-d` in the Mininet CLI or type `exit`.

 ## Bonus exercise

-As a bonus exercise, you can re-run Mininet with a larger topology to see how Exercise 1 works with a more complex topology.
+As a bonus exercise, you can re-run Mininet with more switches and hosts to see how Exercise 1 works with a more complex topology.

-1. Rerun the steps in Exercise 1, replacing step 3.i. with the following:
+1. Quit the current Mininet topology.
+In the Mininet CLI type:

+    ```
+    mininet> exit
+    ```

+2. Start a new Mininet topology with the following command:

     ```
     $ sudo -E mn --custom $BMV2_MN_PY --switch onosbmv2,pipeconf=p4-tutorial-pipeconf --topo tree,3 --controller remote,ip=127.0.0.1